 Carole Baskin – OUT WEEK TWO

-Big Cat Rescue owner Carole Baskin made her way onto the dance floor fro the 29th series of the show.
+Big Cat Rescue owner Carole Baskin made her way onto the dance floor for the 29th series of the show.

 “Dancing is extremely hard for me, and I need all your votes I could possibly get,” Baskin pleaded ahead of the votes.